Bbillyben/State_Capturer/docs/en_US/README.md

 * __Load Next State__ : allows to update with the next state of `Last State`.
 The states are browsed in order of display on the `States` tab.
 * __Load Previous State__: updates with the previous state of `Last State'.
 The states are scrolled through in reverse order of display on the `States' tab.

+A secondary table contains the commands used to update the states on the fly.
+These commands are created automatically when the states are saved.
+Their name is automatically generated and cannot be modified, and they are not displayed by default in the widget.
+These commands cannot be called directly in the plugin configuration, but are available with the equipment, especially in the scenarios.

+:warning: No confirmation will be requested when calling these commands, and the previous state will be permanently overwritten.

  # Equipment to Capture tab.

   <p align="center">